It used to be cheaper to purchase a flight at the last minute because airlines used to prioritize selling all seats.

 - International Flights: International flight tickets are also not cheaper if you purchase them at the last minute.

-4 Reasons Why Last Minute Flights Are Generally More Expensive
+4 Reasons Why Booking At the Last Minute is More Expensive

 Last-minute plane tickets used to be the cheapest way to buy a ticket.